FindMySchool LogoFindMySchool

 The college achieved Chartered Status in Further Education, reflecting its commitment to professional standards and continuous improvement.
 A pioneering partnership with MIT's Industrial Liaison Program provides access to researchers from the Massachusetts Institute of Technology, a development described as groundbreaking for the further education sector.

-A-level results at HRUC sit below the England average, with 36.7% of grades at A*-B compared to the England average of 47.2%.
-At the top end, 2.5% achieved A* and 7.6% achieved A grades.
-The college ranks 1,932nd in England for A-level outcomes (FindMySchool ranking), placing it in the bottom 40% of providers.
+A-level results at HRUC sit in a lower national band, with 40% of grades at A*-B in the 2025 dataset.
+At the top end, 0% achieved A* and 10% achieved A grades.
+The college ranks 1,821st out of 2,549 in England for A-level academic outcomes (FindMySchool ranking).

 However, raw grade outcomes tell only part of the story at a large FE college.
 HRUC operates on a fundamentally different model from selective sixth forms.
 Students arrive with a range of prior attainment, and many are retaking GCSEs alongside their main qualifications.
 Most learners achieve their qualifications, and many achieve high grades.
 The recent Ofsted inspection noted that achievement at Richmond has increased markedly since the merger.